itenium-be/blog-posts/ai/2023-07-05-ai-the-slack-meme-bot.md

-ChatGPT is not helping you by generating code you do not understand, it is just making debugging and future feature development that much harder, if it succeeded in producing something workable.
+ChatGPT is not helping you by generating code you do not understand, it is just making debugging and future feature development that much harder, if it succeeded in producing something that works.

 ## The Good